betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 Sort through the material to organize what is truly important and copy into more permanent homes.
 Bullet journaling recommends using pen and paper journals, because it requires effort to physically copy things from one place to another.

-Common reflection cadences are daily, weekly and monthly.
+Common reflection cadences are daily, weekly, and monthly.
 Where appropriate, it might be worthwhile to align reflection cadence with a project's sprint cadence.

-[Building a Second Brain](https://www.buildingasecondbrain.com/) recommends *progressive summarization* which involves underlining important entries upon daily review, highlighting important underlined entries upon weekly review and migrating (copying) important highlighted entries upon monthly review.
+[Building a Second Brain](https://www.buildingasecondbrain.com/) recommends *progressive summarization* which involves underlining important entries upon daily review, highlighting important underlined entries upon weekly review, and migrating (copying) important highlighted entries upon monthly review.

 At longer cadences, more substantial reflection and review is appropriate.
-For example, at monthly intervals, its reasonable to check in with yourself and ask...what should I stop, start, and continue for next month?
+For example, at monthly intervals, it's reasonable to check in with yourself and ask...what should I stop, start, and continue for next month?
 Are my practices productive and effective or do I need to make some adjustments?

 At longer intervals (e.g. seasonally), it is a good practice to ask yourself deeper questions...what is my vision/theme/aspiration(s) for this season?
-How well have I live up to my aspirations so far?
+How well have I lived up to my aspirations so far?
-At these more substantial reflection points, its often a good practice to bring the old journal to a close and start a *new* journal by copying key information (e.g. migrating) forward to encourage reflecting on what is worth moving forward.
+At these more substantial reflection points, it's often a good practice to bring the old journal to a close and start a *new* journal by copying key information (e.g. migrating) forward to encourage reflecting on what is worth moving forward.

 #### Tools to consider

-There is a video series from [Tiago Forte](https://www.youtube.com/playlist?list=PLVNXAaej57W7fbYoc_XJ0bA0T3k_Ye-Q2) that describes a which journaling tools work best for different people.
+There is a video series from [Tiago Forte](https://www.youtube.com/playlist?list=PLVNXAaej57W7fbYoc_XJ0bA0T3k_Ye-Q2) that describes which journaling tools work best for different people.
 In addition, consider [Drafts](https://getdrafts.com/), [GoodNotes](https://www.goodnotes.com/), [Notion](https://www.notion.so/), [Obsidian](https://obsidian.md/), [Evernote](https://evernote.com/).

 ### Task management